AdaCore/learn/intro_to_ada.rst

 There are several note worthy things in the above program:

--  A procedure is like a C/C++ function returning ``void``.
-We'll see later how to declare proper functions.
+-  A subprogram in Ada can be either a procedure or a function.
+A procedure, as used above, does not return a value when called.
+This is similar to functions in C/C++ that return ``void``.
+We'll see later how to declare functions in Ada.

-.. gusthoff: This paragraph does not really explain what a procedure actually is.

 -  ``with`` and ``use`` are roughly like includes.
 We'll see later how they work in detail.
 Here, we are requesting a standard library